Undergraduate minors: computer science; informatics

 The Department of Computer Science offers undergraduate programs in computer science and in informatics as well as graduate degree programs in computer science.
 It offers courses that students in all majors may use to satisfy the GE CLAS Core Quantitative or Formal Reasoning requirement and a First-Year Seminar designed for entering undergraduate students.
 For general information about the department, faculty, and research activities, visit the Department of Computer Science website or the department's office.

-The B.S. in data science produces graduates with the sophisticated analytical and computational skills required to thrive in a field where new problems are encountered at an ever-increasing rate.
-A highly technical program, the major emphasizes the statistical/probabilistic and algorithmic (e.g., machine and statistical learning) methods that underlie the analysis process, developing data preparation skills (which generally involve writing software to obtain, extract, merge, clean, and/or transform the raw data), and the creation and implementation of new or special-purpose analysis tools.
+The B.S. in data science produces graduates with the sophisticated analytical and computational skills required to thrive in a quantitative world where new problems are encountered at an ever-increasing rate.
+The major emphasizes the statistical/probabilistic and algorithmic methods that underlie the preparation, analysis, and communication of complex data.
+With focus on technical foundations, the data science program promotes skills useful for creating and implementing new or special-purpose analysis and visualization tools.
+It also promotes a fundamental understanding of how to best handle uncertainty when making data-driven decisions.

 Undergraduate Programs of Study